cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/doc-management.md

 It is therefore possible to edit a document by hand (or even, to generate it by a script) before to load (or reload) it in OM#.

-> See and edit the text-version of an OM# patch using the "File/Open as Text" menu.
+> See and edit the text-version of an OM# patch using the "File / Open as Text..." menu.

 <img src="doc-management_img/patch-as-text.png">